stolostron/cluster-templates-operator/README.md

 ```

 ### Check the cluster
-Wait for the cluster to be ready.
+Wait for the cluster to be ready. (please note the cluster will never actually import because it does not have any workers)
- - `kubectl get ClusterTemplateInstance hsclsempty`
+ - `oc get ClusterTemplateInstance hsclsempty -n clusters`
  - When the “status.phase” is “Ready”, you can log into the cluster
  - The credentials are exposed as secrets and referenced from the status (**kubeconfig**, **adminPassword**, **apiServerURL**)